anwitars/tiny-trails/README.md

 - URLs should expire after a certain period of time not being accessed
   - Currently they expire after `x` hours (default is 1)

+## About precautions

+The service has no right to judge whether a URL is safe, malicious or anything else.
+It is the user's responsibility to decide whether to access a shortened URL or not.
+Although I stand by the fact that we should make short URLs as safe as possible, so in the future I plan to develop other piece of software (e.g. browser extension) to scan and show the original URL before accessing it (either via a middle-page, or directly in the browser where the short url is found).

 ## Telemetry

 To provide a better service, Tiny Trails collects telemetry data.
 This includes: